WRF-CMake/wrf/doc/cmake/LIBS.md

 mpiexec -n 2 example2.exe
 ```

 If everything went OK, you can now build WRF with MPI.
-You can go back to [Build and Install WRF-CMake](INSTALL.md#build-and-install-wrf-cmake
+You can go back to [Build and Install WRF-CMake].

-).
+[Build and Install WRF-CMake]:INSTALL.md#build-and-install-wrf-cmake